oznu/docker-dns-ad-blocker/README.md

 * ```-e DNSCRYPT_PROVIDER_KEY``` - the DNSCrypt provider public key.
 Defaults to OpenDNS.

 **Enabling DNSCrypt will override the ```NS1``` and ```NS2``` forward lookup server options.**

+See [offical list of DNSCrypt resolvers](https://github.com/jedisct1/dnscrypt-proxy/blob/master/dnscrypt-resolvers.csv) for alternative providers if you don't want to use OpenDNS.